BRIGHTEN UP ANY SUMMER PARTY WITH A VIBRANT PITCHER OF FRUITY SPANISH SANGRIA.

 Chop all the fruit into equal sized pieces and add to a large pitcher.
 Pour over the wine and spirit.
 Stir to combine and refrigerate until chilled, or until you’re ready for it!
 Add the ice and lemonade just before serving.

-Tastes: Long and refreshing, Full-flavoured warmth
+Tastes: Full-flavoured warmth